matsjoyce/python-krunner/example-homefiles/README.md

 example-homefiles
 -----------------

-A python port of the tutorial at https://techbase.kde.org/Development/Tutorials/Plasma4/AbstractRunner
+A python port of the tutorial at https://techbase.kde.org/Development/Tutorials/Plasma4/AbstractRunner.
+Also see https://github.com/matsjoyce/plasma_runner_example_homefiles.

 Build and install
 -----------------